 The idea with serving cold or room temperature dishes is they all have room for error.
 You don’t want to be stressed out about having something the perfect temperature.

 Traditional eggplant caponata calls for simmering eggplant until it’s soft and brown—“not the prettiest,” Johnson says.
-Instead, he layers grilled eggplant slices with raw tomato and sliced mozzarella, gratin-style, pops it into the oven, and then drizzles with a rich caponata sauce.
+Instead, he layers grilled eggplant slices with raw tomato and sliced mozzarella, gratin-style.
+Pop it into the oven and then drizzle with a rich caponata sauce.

 Blanched snap beans and shaved radish pair well with coin-like slices of Charleston’s ubiquitous pickled shrimp, dressed by the pickling juice.
 Shaved summer squash with lemon juice, olive oil, pecorino, Marcona almonds, and lots of mint does double duty by using up a notorious bumper crop and creating more crunch.
 It’s countered by a chewy tabbouleh, made with farro rather than the traditional cracked wheat so it can be made ahead.

 The dinner’s star is the leg of lamb.
 “I chose lamb because I think it’s reserved too much for special occasions,” Johnson says.
 “People are a little bit intimidated by it, but why not celebrate with lamb instead of throwing a bunch of steaks on the grill?”
 Johnson’s lamb is rubbed with North African spices and then basted with rosemary, lemon, and olive oil.
 For the home griller, Johnson advises lighting one side of the grill and putting the lamb on the other side so it cooks slowly over indirect heat.
 “You want to cook it low and slow.
 You don’t want to take a big hunk of meat and just slap it on the grill,” he says.